migueltonji/migueltonji/README.md

 ### *Hi, my name is Miguel.
 I like to program and develop.
 I already worked in the technical support area, using the MySql language to reference the database and instructing customers who used our system.
 In my free time I like to photograph, write and watch movies and series.
 Currently studying systems analysis and development at USF and working with Campinas City Hall as technical support..*
    *Nice to meet you.*

-- 🐱‍👤 I'm currently looking for a job
+- 🐱‍👤 I currently work as a technical support
 - 🌹  I'm currently improving my programmer and development curriculum
 - 🕷  Pronouns: either
 - 🌀  Country: Brazil